-Jennifer Parr Piercy graduated from NC State in 1994 as a Chemical Engineer.
+Jennifer Parr Piercy graduated from NC State in 1994 with degrees in Pulp & Paper Technology and Chemical Engineering.
 She currently works at NC State as the Executive Director of the Pulp and Paper Foundation.
 We reached out to Jennifer to find about her current career, and advice for current students.

 Experiences at NC State

 - Internship/Co-Op: Owensboro, KY; Willamette, WillCopy (converting operation), Summer 1989; Willamette Bleached Pulp and Fine Paper Mill (now Domtar) in Hawesville, KY summer 1990 and 91; Procter and Gamble Co, Albany GA summer 1992 and 93.